yesoer/AlgorithmTheory/README.md

 `src` contains the modules for the various types of algorithms.
 Each of the modules is accompanied by a corresponding `.md` file with short explanations and examples on the algorithms. (very much WIP)
+Furthermore there is a `utils.py`, which at the moment just contains visualization helpers for graphs and intervals.

 modules may be imported from the package like this `from AlgorithmTheory import DivideAndConquer`